Extracting Weighted Finite Automata from Recurrent Neural Networks for Natural Languages: Experiments

 \subsubsection{Context-Aware Enhancement.}

 In this experiment, we leverage the context-aware enhanced matrices when constructing the WFA.
 We adopt the same configuration on cluster numbers $n$ from the comparison experiments above, i.e. $n=40$ and $n=20$.
 The columns titled \textit{Configuration} indicate if the extracted WFA leverage context-aware matrices.
-We also take the WFA with different filling approaches, the uniform filling and empirical filling, into comparison.
+We also take the WFA with different filling approaches, the uniform filling and empirical filling, into comparison. \xy{Experiments on null filling is omitted due to limited precision.}

 The experiment results are in Table \ref{context cr}.
 For the QC dataset, we set the \textit{static probability} as $\alpha=0.4$.
 The consistency rate of WFA $\mathcal A_U$ improves $11\%$ with the context-aware enhancement, and $\mathcal A_E$ improves $2\%$.
 As for the Toxic dataset, we take $\alpha=0.2$ and the consistency rate of the two WFA improves $3\%$ and $1\%$ respectively.
 This shows that the WFA with context-aware enhancement remains more information from the prefixes of sentences, making it simulate RNNs better.